Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Quantization error
 ~~~~~~~~~~~~~~~~~~

-The tool offers 2 possible ways to check quantization error in a model:
+The tool offers two possible ways to check quantization error in a model:

     - for all layers: a quantization error is computed on each layer output
     - for a single layer: per-channel error is then reported